Finding the right real estate agent is a process that involves several steps. After interviewing…

 (Looking for a good real estate agent?
 You can begin your agent comparison at LocalAgentFinder, including fees, marketing strategy, commission, experience and more).

 There are a few defining characteristics that good real estate agents will have in common.
 Rather than choosing the agent who offers you the highest sale quote or the one who lands the most sales per year, it may be better to find one who is best able to suit your unique needs.
 This includes being up-to-date with current market trends.
 Also, having a solid knowledge of your particular neighbourhood.
-You can register your details at LocalAgentFinder to start comparing real estate agents in your area.
 The right real estate agent will be honest, know your area like the back of their hands, and will make you feel comfortable straight away.

 Working with a Licensed Agent